INSIDE: Ultimate Guide on how to win 25 words or less competitions & other fun comps too.

 - your favorite companies eg Netflix, Macys Department Store, Target, Walmart, IKEA

 - your favorite places to go eg Disney Parks, Universal Studios, Diggerland, LEGOLAND, wineries

-Brands, shops and companies use email marketing to keep top of mind with their customers, and stay connected with their loyal fans.
+Brands, shops, businesses and companies use email marketing to keep top of mind with their customers, and stay connected with their loyal fans.

 For this reason, they often send out exclusive competitions to their fans and followers as an added extra to say thank you for ongoing dedication and loyalty to the brand.